VIVA LA VITA

 What to do in Fuengirola in June

-In addition to those tips, Fuengirola usually hosts a summer festival which starts in June and is held near the castle grounds.
+In addition to the ideas below, Fuengirola usually hosts a summer festival which starts in June and is held near the castle grounds.

 June in Fuengirola